-Prayer 1-4-21
+Prayer 1/4/21

 -

-March for Trump Bus Tour makes stop in Cape Girardeau4Many have begun to recognize President-elect Joe Biden as the winner of the 2020 election, but some citizens and members of Congress arent on board.
+March for Trump Bus Tour makes stop in Cape Girardeau9Many have begun to recognize President-elect Joe Biden as the winner of the 2020 election, but some citizens and members of Congress arent on board.
 The March for Trump Bus Tour, which aims to demand transparency and protect election integrity,...

 -